cloud-gov/cg-site/_posts/2023-04-27-cflinuxfs3-deprecation-update.md

 ## Ubuntu 22.04 stack (cflinuxfs4) buildpacks are here and Ubuntu 18.04 (cflinuxfs3) are retiring: upgrade your apps now!

-The base OS image used by your cloud.gov applications is called a "stack".
-The stack we’ve provided to date is called `cflinuxfs3`, and it’s based on Ubuntu 18.04 LTS, released originally in mid 2018 with continuous security updates since then. `cflinuxfs4` is a new OS image based on Ubuntu 22.04 LTS, and is now default stack in cloud.gov.
-Ubuntu 18.04 will likely no longer receive security updates in May, so we will stop supporting cflinuxfs3 in cloud.gov May 10th.
+The base OS image used by your Cloud.gov applications is called a "stack".
+The stack we’ve provided to date is called `cflinuxfs3`, and it’s based on Ubuntu 18.04 LTS, released originally in mid 2018 with continuous security updates since then. `cflinuxfs4` is a new OS image based on Ubuntu 22.04 LTS, and is now default stack in Cloud.gov.
+Ubuntu 18.04 will likely no longer receive security updates in May, so we will stop supporting cflinuxfs3 in Cloud.gov May 10th.

 ### Who is impacted?

 If you push your Cloud Foundry applications as Docker containers with `cf push --docker-image `, these changes do not impact you.

-However, most cloud.gov customers deploy their applications using buildpacks, and their apps don’t have any dependency on the particular OS version that runs them.
-If that describes you and you have existing applications running on cloud.gov, this upgrade will impact you and you'll need to update the stack on your applications.
+However, most Cloud.gov customers deploy their applications using buildpacks, and their apps don’t have any dependency on the particular OS version that runs them.
+If that describes you and you have existing applications running on Cloud.gov, this upgrade will impact you and you'll need to update the stack on your applications.

 ### What should you do now for existing apps?